 How can companies manage sensitive data and comply with such varying privacy laws?

-Tracking the matrix of sensitive data categories can feel like a full-time job.
+Tracking the matrix of sensitive data elements can feel like a full-time job.
 So, how can businesses balance legal requirements with operational efficiency?

-While a business may take several steps depending on its needs, the general elements of success can be divided into the following categories.
+While the specific steps a business may take will vary depending on its needs, the general elements of success can be divided into the following categories.

 Understanding your data

-How your business tracks and manages your data inventory is one of the best ways to set yourself up for success.
+Tracking and managing your data processing with a data inventory is one of the best ways to set yourself up for success.
 If you understand your data, you are better equipped to manage it (and to get the most value out of it!).

 Regular data inventory reports can help ensure that you classify your data correctly and that sensitive data undergoes the correct processing procedures.
 During this process, you can review how to identify this kind of information within your organization and who has access to it.